Ingo WilluhnNeuroscience Symposium

 The Neuroscience Symposia are organized weekly by the Netherlands Institute for Neuroscience.
 The presentations are given by researchers from the institute or by guest speakers.
 The title and content of the symposium is usually made known in the week prior to the presentation.

-The symposium will be held online.
+The symposium will be held in a hybrid form.
 A zoom link will be provided by email.

 4 pm – Deep-brain stimulation of the mouse internal capsule reveals distinct effects on compulsive behavior and neuronal activity in cortico-striatal circuits with speaker Bastijn van den Boom.

 Deep-brain stimulation (DBS) of the internal capsule (IC) is an effective treatment for otherwise therapy-resistant patients suffering from different psychiatric disorders, most notably for patients with severe obsessive-compulsive disorder (OCD).
 DBS is thought to recruit cortico-striatal circuits but understanding of the specific mechanisms of action of DBS is insufficient.